sodadata/docs/soda-agent/secrets.md

 * For the purpose of this example procedure, you have set up and are using a Hashicorp Vault which contains a key-value pair for `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` at the path `local/soda`.

 ### Install and set up the External Secrets Operator

+Consider referencing the [use case guide]({% link soda/quick-start-secrets.md %}) for integrating an External Secrets Manager with a Soda Agent which offers step-by-step instructions to set everything up locally to see the integration in action.

 1. Use helm to install the External Secrets Operator from the <a href="https://charts.external-secrets.io" target="_blank">Helm chart repository</a> into the same Kubernetes cluster in which you deployed your Soda Agent.
     ```shell
     helm repo add external-secrets https://charts.external-secrets.io